 Director, PA Care Partnership

-Mark B. Durgin joined OMHSAS on October 31, 2016, as the new Director of Pennsylvania's System of Care Partnership.
+Mark B. Durgin joined OMHSAS on October 31, 2016, as the new Director of Pennsylvania's Care Partnership.
 Mark holds a B.S. in Criminal Justice from York College of Pennsylvania, with a focus on Parole and Probation.
 Mark has over 15 years of professional experience in Pennsylvania’s child-serving systems, working with youth and families at a county level.
 He has held direct care and coordination roles in County Juvenile Probation Services (school-based probation, specialty treatment courts, and residential care) and supervisory positions in Behavioral HealthChoices (program and Managed Care quality oversight, system partner liaison and coordination, and behavioral health and substance use network development).
 In addition to his work with Behavioral HealthChoices, Mark has been involved with York County System of Care, Communities That Care, and oversight boards working with Children, Youth and Families.
 Mark has presented at a county, state, and national conferences on a variety of topics related to Managed Care, Behavioral Health Access, System of Care and High Fidelity Wraparound.
 Finally, he has played an active role in York County’s High Fidelity Wraparound team’s implementation, program funding and oversight.